What Can Dog X-rays Help Vets Diagnose?

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 If your dog requires emergency care during routine business hours, contact us as soon as possible.
-At South Wilton Veterinary Group, our team uses diagnostic image technologies like x-rays to provide your with quick and precise diagnosis.
+At South Wilton Veterinary Group, our team uses diagnostic image technologies like x-rays to provide you with quick and precise diagnoses.

 Looking for a vet in South Wilton?